 Before transplanting hostas, it’s best to prepare their new home.
 Remember, when you’re thinking about the best time to transplant hostas, you should also be thinking about the best place to transplant hosta plants.
 They could be living there for the next fifty years.
 Dig the new hole wider and deeper than the old.
-Mix plenty of organic enrichments into the refill dirt and add some time release fertilizer, not only to help get your plants off to a good start, but to give it a healthy future as well.
+Mix plenty of organic enrichments into the refill dirt and add some time-release fertilizer, not only to help get your plants off to a good start but to give them a healthy future as well.

 Dig all around the hosta clump and, using a garden shovel or fork, pop the clump out of the ground.
 Rinse as much of the old soil off as you can without damaging the roots and then move your hosta to its new home.
 Beware, hosta clumps are heavy!
 If you’re thinking about dividing your plants, now’s the time to do it.

 Have a wheelbarrow handy or a tarp that you can use to drag the clump to its new home.
 Keep the roots damp and shaded, particularly if there will be a delay in when to transplant.
 Hosta plants depend on their root’s rapid adjustment to their new environment.

 Set the clump in its new home a little above the depth it was in the old.
 Fill in around it with the enriched soil, mounding the soil around the clump until it’s covered to a little over the depth it was before.
 When the soil settles over time, the clump will rest at its original depth.
 Keep the clump well watered for the next six to eight weeks and watch it carefully in the weeks thereafter for signs of wilt due to lack of moisture.
 Be aware that the first season after transplanting hosta may yield smaller leaves due to trauma, but the following year will see your plant happy and healthy once again.